 It can be a bit daunting for some players undertaking a new programme, particularly if they’re coming from a pretty low base of conditioning.
 If your long-term goal from your training programme is to help get you in the shape necessary to get yourself into the top box league at your club for example, It’s a little overwhelming to think about going all the way to there from a start point of being in box 8, 3 stone overweight, and struggling to complete 20 court sprints.

-Setting yourself small steps to meet along the way though, can really help break your task into more manageable pieces.
-Each of these smaller steps you reach, helps maintain motivation and encouragement that you’re moving in the right direction.
+Setting yourself small steps to meet along the way through, can really help break your task into more manageable pieces.
+Each of these smaller steps you reach helps maintain motivation and encouragement that you’re moving in the right direction.
 This ‘Intrinsic motivation’, that which comes from within you and is fuelled by your personal goals and ambitions, has been shown to be the most effective kind of motivation that there is.

 So from a physical perspective, it might be a case of first taking a few fitness tests to see where your scores fall currently, and resolve to move them all up by a level within the next 6 weeks.
 When you reach that small initial goal, reward yourself with a few days off, then set yourself a new target and move onto that one.